-Use this Pedicure Tip Calculator to quickly figure out how much to tip for your pedicure, manicure, hairdressing, or even restaurant visits.
+Use this Pedicure Tip Calculator to quickly figure out how much to tip at nail salons for your pedicure, manicure, hairdressing, or even restaurant visits.

 Quick Pedicure Tip Calculator

-Use this tip calculator to estimate how much to tip for pedicures, manicures, facials, haircuts, spa sessions, and other beauty salon services.
-It works across regions like the USA, UK, Singapore, and Canada, and adjusts based on your experience rating.
+Use this tip calculator to estimate how much to tip for pedicures, manicures, facials, haircuts, spa sessions, and mobile beauty services.
+Works across USA, UK, Singapore, and Canada, adjusting for service type, experience, and add-ons.

 Quick Pedicure Tip Chart